opensciencemap/vtm/docs/Rendertheme.md

 # RenderTheme

-**This article describes how to use XML-based render-themes to style maps.**
+This article describes how to use XML-based render-themes to style maps.

-If you have any questions or problems, don't hesitate to ask the [Discussions](https://github.com/mapsforge/vtm/discussions) for help.

 ## Introduction